WPP board bruised by shareholder revolt over payout for former chief Sorrell

 One shareholder came out to express “disappointment” that Mr Quarta did not start his speech by paying tribute to the work Sir Martin did during his time at WPP – drawing applause from other AGM attendees.

+“Look, it’s been a challenging period, I’m sure for Martin as it has been for us, but certainly from my perspective there’s no bad blood,” Mr Quarta added in a comment to journalists, saying that he would recognise Sir Martin’s contributions next year.

-Another pushed Mr Quarta about the company’s trajectory, adding that Sir Martin was “so key” to the company strategy.
+Another investor pushed Mr Quarta about the company’s trajectory, adding that Sir Martin was “so key” to the company strategy.

 Mr Quarta defended WPP as an “amazing business” that “can succeed without him (Sir Martin)”, though he added that WPP needs to find a “new beating heart” for the group.